Denpasar, located in South Bali, is the capital city of the island of Bali, Indonesia.

-Tourists usually spend amazing and fantastic time on Bali Beaches, like Sanur Beach and Kuta Beach.
+Tourists usually spend an amazing and fantastic time on Bali Beaches, like Sanur Beach and Kuta Beach.

 Warnings & Dangers in Denpasar